Scaling and growing a PPC campaign is all finding areas for growth in relation to getting the most conversions for every dollar spent.

 With that said, local PPC is a paid search campaign that’s designed to target individuals within a specific region.

-You can run these campaigns on both social media platforms and search engines, primarily through Google and Facebook Ads.
+You can run these local PPC campaigns on both social media platforms and search engines, primarily through Google and Facebook Ads.

 With local PPC, you only pay when a person clicks on your ad, so you have to be careful about who you’re targeting.
 Wasted conversions on people outside of your scope of service can result in an inflated budget over time.